Compute Engine

 instead.

-interface BoxedExpressionop1: BoxedExpression read only Permalink
+interface BoxedExpressionop1: BoxedExpression Permalink

 First operand, i.e.this.ops[0]

-interface BoxedExpressionop2: BoxedExpression read only Permalink
+interface BoxedExpressionop2: BoxedExpression Permalink

 Second operand, i.e.this.ops[0]

-interface BoxedExpressionop3: BoxedExpression read only Permalink
+interface BoxedExpressionop3: BoxedExpression Permalink

 Third operand, i.e. this.ops[2]